lanl-ansi/ODO/INSTALL.md

 -------

-First, make sure cmake, gfortran and gcc-6 or clang are installed.
+First, make sure cmake, gfortran, gcc-6 or clang and ipopt are installed.

 ### Windows Users